unclezap/zebtemp/README.md

 *Troubleshooting: If this fails, be sure you don't already have something running on port 3000*

-#### API Endpoints
+## Deliverables and How to Approach

+For this challenge it is important to work iteratively, one feature at a time, before moving on to the next.
+You should **prioritize making code that works over attempting all of the deliverables.**

+### Step 1 - Display All Beer Names

+When the page loads, you should see a list of all of the beer names retrieved from the API on the left hand side of the screen.
 The API endpoint we need to retrieve all the beers is a conventional RESTful route
 * **Route:** GET `http://localhost:3000/beers`

+### Step 2 - Display Single Beer Details

+As a user, when you click a beer name, the application should reveal more information about that particular beer.
+See the example above for the additional information that should be displayed.

+### Step 3 - Edit Beer Details

+As a user, when looking at the details of a beer I can edit the current description of a beer.
+Clicking the 'Save' button will save any changes added to the description in the database.

 To update a beer you'll need to make a PATCH request
 * **Route:** PATCH `http://localhost:3000/beers/:id`